03 May What Makes a Valuable Influencer

 When you’re first starting out with influencer marketing, the task of finding the right influencers can be a daunting one.
 You might not know where to look (check out this post if so) or how to sort out the valuable influencers from the rest of the pack.
 Today we’re focusing on that second concern, showing you the qualities that make influencers valuable (or not).
 Let’s get started!

 We’ll start with audience size because it’s top on people’s minds and usually very easy to discern at a glance.
 We should highlight right off the bat, though, that it’s not the most important thing in determining an influencer’s value.
-In fact, micro-influencers (influencers with around 5k to 100k followers) can be the most valuable to brands; we’ll talk more about why in the next section.
+In fact, micro-influencers (influencers who have a concentrated following anywhere from 5,000 to 50,000 followers) can be the most valuable to brands; we’ll talk more about why in the next section.

 The more people you can reach with an influencer marketing campaign, the more effective it is, right?
 In reality it’s a little more complicated than that, but that doesn’t mean reach isn’t important!
-You likely won’t find much value in influencers with less than 5k followers, for example.
+You likely won’t reach many consumers if you work with influencers with less than 5k followers, for example.
 On the flip side, you may not be able to afford the rates of macro or celebrity influencers who can have hundreds of thousands, or even millions of followers.

-So pay attention to the size of an influencer’s following on social media, especially on those platforms you most want to focus on.
-Between all the influencers you decide to work with, you want to have a collective reach that’s as high as possible without exceeding your budget or compromising on audience engagement.
+So pay attention to the size of an influencer’s following on social media, especially on those platforms you most want to focus on, but know it’s not the only deciding factor when assessing what types of influencers to work with.
+Between all the influencers you decide to work with, aim for a collective reach that’s as high as possible without exceeding your budget or compromising on audience engagement.
 Speaking of audience engagement….

-Reaching a large audience is all well and good, but what makes an even bigger difference is getting an audience to engage with the content that features your brand.
+Reaching a large audience is all well and good, but what makes an even bigger impact is convincing an audience to engage with the content that features your brand.
 An audience that engages with an influencer’s sponsored post is much more likely to absorb information out your brand, form opinions about your brand, repost or generate new content that features your brand, buy products or services provided by your brand, and in general give you a higher ROI, no matter what your goals are.
+To put it simply, engagement ensures the audience is not only seeing your post, as with reach, but also digesting that content, thus generating a higher awareness for your brand.

 No matter how large an influencer’s audience is, always take a moment to assess its level of engagement.
 The higher their rate of engagement, the better, of course.
 Influencers with smaller but more engaged audiences can be more valuable than ones with larger but less engaged audiences.